nicc777/opentofu-foundations-homework/README.md

 * Discoverd once again that limits are not always what you would think, for example MariaDB RDS maximum password length is 41 characters.
 * AWS CloudTrail was instrumental in tracking down sources of failures.
 Initially I had a very basic resource definition for the secret and when the resources was re-created after some changes, it failed because the resource was still being deleted on AWS side.
 I updated `aws_secretsmanager_secret` with additional arguments to make replacing easier and more instant.
 * The current solution does not cater for Password Rotation, as there is no easy way to do this with the current set-up.
 I would like to solve this at some later point, but for now I will just first see how the course proceeds - perhaps there is something about this later.
+* Using the [`count` Meta-Argument](https://opentofu.org/docs/language/meta-arguments/count/), I can create the DB public access based on a boolean value, regardless of the trusted public IP address I provided.
+This is really cool for deciding to create a resource or not - in this case choosing to create the security group to allow access from the trusted CIDR.

 Basic shell history: